 The team member that created the application (maybe that's you?) is also automatically made an App Collaborator.
 After another Collaborator is assigned, the application creator may "leave" or be removed from the app's list of collaborators.

-Use the Add a team member control to add additional App Collaborators from the containing team.
+Use the Add a team member control to add additional App Collaborators from the containing workspace.
 App Collaborators will have access to your app's credentials, so be sure and only add team members you trust with your Slack app's livelihood.

 Hovering over a Collaborator under Team members who can edit this app reveals buttons allowing app Collaborators to remove their fellow collaborators from the app, or for the currently signed in Collaborator to Leave the esteemed list of fellow App Collaborators.